nielsbaloe/vertxui/README.md

     router.route("/client").handler(new VertxUI(Client.class, false, true));

 Vert.X comes with HTTP compression out of the box so there is no need to do anything else except turning HTTP compression on (see all examples).
 The hello-world example translates from java to javascript within a second server startup time, and that results in 68kb dependency-less javascript+html, or in 16kb HTTP-zipped javscript+html.
+This second startup delay is faster than you putting that file there manually.
+The resulting javascript is so small because TeaVM only takes into compilation what was needed.

 ### Clientside pure DOM